I always wanted to ride an expedition bike, not a standard touring bike.

-I decided I wanted to ride an expedition bike.
-Not a touring bike.
-If I’d envisaged spending my days on nice asphalt roads, I’d have got one of these bikes, built for road touring’s balance of comfort, speed and luggage-carrying ability.
-Bikes like this, with a Brooks* and a couple of panniers on them, do a lot of miles for a relatively modest amount of money.
+If I’d envisaged spending my days on nice asphalt roads, I’d have got one of these, built for road touring’s balance of comfort, speed and luggage-carrying ability.
+Bikes like this do a lot of miles for a relatively modest amount of money.

-But there’s a reason why mountain-bikes have fat tyres and suspension forks: Riding off-road is a rather different ball game, even more so when it comes to remote expedition riding.
+But riding on mixed terrain far from the beaten track is a rather different ball game; even more so when it comes to remote expedition riding.
 The balance shifts away from mile-eating efficiency towards durability, versatility, comfort, and most of all reliability under the most demanding circumstances.

 This blog series is an account of the efforts that went into putting together the strongest expedition touring bike possible.
 The geometry would be based on mountain-biking’s trademark laid-back manoeuvrable riding position.
-It would have suspension forks for comfort and traction, good ground clearance, a wide range of gears, and be able to carry a big pile of kit.
-Big miles were down at the bottom of the priority list.
+It would have ample ground clearance, a wide range of gears, be set up for carrying a big pile of kit, and be based on the simplest and most reliable mechanical principles.

 In the past, cyclists took commonly-available rigid, steel-framed mountain bikes and adapted them for long-distance riding.
 But the mountain-biking industry has now become huge and highly specialised.
 Suspension-corrected geometry renders 99% of mountain bike frames unsuitable for rigid forks.
 Aluminium is ubiquitous, rather than roadside-repairable steel.
 Manufacturers are even dropping bottle-cage mounts, V-brake bosses and other braze-ons that have made mountain-bike frames tour-friendly for decades.

 You’ve got your frame.
 Now you need to plug stuff into it.
-And the mantra ‘you get what you pay for’ has never been so appropriate as in the case of a Chris King headset*.
+And the mantra ‘you get what you pay for’ has never been so appropriate as in the case of the headset.

 All things considered, only two forks fitted the bill – Fox’s Vanilla RL, and Magura’s Odur.
 And since Fox hadn’t fitted V-brake bosses since 2005, I was left with only one choice.
 The Odur forks might be bizarrely named for those unfamiliar with Norse mythology (like me), but they don’t mess about.
 They’re simple and heavy-duty, precision-engineered as only the Germans can, highly rated, and maintenance-free.
 And, unfortunately, discontinued.